Skip to content

 Distal tuft fracture

 Khalid is a 2-year-old boy.
-He is brought to ED by his Mum as he caught his right index finger in the hinge side of a closing door.
+His mother brought him to the ED because he caught his right index finger in the hinge side of a closing door.
 You examine his hands and note swelling and erythema to the distal phalanx of his right index finger.

-There is no nail bed injury or open wounds, and he is moving the finger freely as you observe him playing with a toy tractor which was kindly supplied by the PED play specialist.
+There is no nail bed injury or open wounds, and he is moving his finger freely as you observe him playing with a toy tractor that the PED play specialist kindly supplied.

 His Mum appears more upset than he is, so you calmly reassure her that a serious finger injury is unlikely, but an X-ray is required to rule out a fracture.